lockwooda/notes/Y2S2/COMP2215/6-InterruptHandling.md

 What if the longest time interrupts are disabled?
 How does this impact on other realtime code?

+## Interrupt Vectors

+Different interrupt sources have different vectors.
+Each is associated with an ISR.
+Needs to be ISR for every interrupt source that is enabled.
+For processor to know where to branch, there is a table at start of program memory with interrupt vector address of the ISR for each source.

 A variable used in the ISR and the main program may need to be declared volatile, to let the compiler know not to cache it in a register.
-It turns off optimisation for a varaible.
-If volatile var is used lots in ISR, copy to local variable.
+Multi-byte variables need to be accessed atomically outside of the ISR.
+It turns off optimisation for a variable, making it slow in comparison to other variables.
+If a volatile variable is used lots in ISR, copy to local variable.

+Operations on registers that are used by the ISR and the main program need to be atomic, which means that they complete without an interruption.

 For AVR, you should: